When to Go North: Beating the Heat and the Rains

 Summer (June to September): heat and water from the sky

-What a friend who lives here would tell you: don’t try to power through a desert afternoon on foot to save time.
-Do the sightseeing before 11am, eat and rest through the worst of it, and go back out after 5.
-Locals structure the whole day around this and so should you.
+What a friend who lives here would tell you: do not try to power through a desert afternoon on foot to save time.
+Locals structure the entire day around the heat, and so should you.
+Do your sightseeing and walking before 11am, eat a long comida and rest through the worst of it from roughly 2 to 5pm, then go back out in the evening when the plazas fill up and the temperature finally breaks.
+Carry more water than you think you need, and remember that shade in the desert is not the same as cool.

 Winter (December to February): cold up high, mild on the coast